 Teams that create software services are getting better.
 They're more efficient.
 Agile practices and continuous integration have unlocked a new speed for modern software teams.
 Updates, bug fixes, and new features are rolling out faster than ever.
 What you end up with is a bunch of people relying on products that are constantly changing.
 This results in last minute messaging, poor support, and confused users.

 A one time comms blast when changes are live may feel like the right way to communicate product changes, but what do customers think?
 A feature update may seem like something everyone welcomes but it means unexpectedly learning something new.
 What do the people inside the company that need time to update help docs, create messaging, and learn and sell the product think?

 Tyler and I worked on a customer communication platform for over 5 years.
 Now, we're ready to apply those learnings to LaunchNotes to build a world class product change communications platform.

 Change log tools aren't new but it's the communication timing, context around releases, and single source of truth for product changes we're most excited about for LaunchNotes.
-Follow along here to stay in the loop on when the private beta launch happens.
+Subscribe here to stay in the loop on the launch of our private beta: LaunchNotes: Private beta launch 🚀

 Struggling to keep your teams in sync ahead of big releases?
 Spending half your day answering the same questions about what's shipping when?
 Hearing about new features from your users?
 LaunchNotes can help.

 Begin a free 30-day trial today to see why companies like Atlassian, Loom, and Twilio trust LaunchNotes to keep their teams aligned with upcoming releases and their users ahead of product change.